Publish

 Creation

-Creating a Publishing Task can be done by simply clicking on "+" at the top of the screen on the homepage for the Data Publishing module.
+Creating a Publishing Task can be done by simply clicking on "+ New Task" at the top of the screen on the homepage for the Publish module.

 Publish to a Target